nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1170/README_OTA_Requestor.md

 ```
 Flash the generated binary with JLINK
 ```
-J-Link >  loadbin <matter_repo_root>/third_party/nxp/nxp_matter_support/github_sdk/rw_k32w1/repo/examples/evkbmimxrt1170/ota_examples/mcuboot_opensource/cm7/armgcc/flexspi_nor_release/mcuboot_opensource.elf
+J-Link >  loadbin <matter_repo_root>/third_party/nxp/nxp_matter_support/github_sdk/common_sdk/repo/examples/evkbmimxrt1170/ota_examples/mcuboot_opensource/cm7/armgcc/flexspi_nor_release/mcuboot_opensource.elf
 ```
 If it runs successfully, the following logs will be displayed on the terminal :

 ```
 hello sbl.
-Bootloader Version 1.9.0
+Bootloader Version 2.0.0
 Primary image: magic=unset, swap_type=0x1, copy_done=0x3, image_ok=0x3
 Secondary image: magic=unset, swap_type=0x1, copy_done=0x3, image_ok=0x3
 Boot source: none
-Swap type: none
+Image index: 0, Swap type: none erasing trailer; fa_id=1
-erasing trailer; fa_id=2
 Unable to find bootable image
 ```

 Note : By default, mcuboot application considers the primary and secondary partitions to be the size of 4MB.
 If the size is to be changed, the partition addresses should be modified in the flash_partitioning.h accordingly.
-For more information about the flash partitioning with mcuboot, please refer to the dedicated readme.txt located in "<matter_repo_root>/third_party/nxp/nxp_matter_support/github_sdk/rw_k32w1/repo/examples/evkbmimxrt1170/ota_examples/mcuboot_opensource/".
+For more information about the flash partitioning with mcuboot, please refer to the dedicated readme.txt located in "<matter_repo_root>/third_party/nxp/nxp_matter_support/github_sdk/common_sdk/repo/examples/evkbmimxrt1170/ota_examples/mcuboot_opensource/".

 ### Generating and flashing the signed application image